-In Belize, we’re approaching an Independence Day that is far from traditional this 2020.
+In Belize, we’re approaching an Independence Day that is far from traditional after a year like 2020.
 Where some families might head out for an annual firework show, sandbar party, or even roadside Carnival march with friends, our “typical” plans are simply not possible this year.
 However, civic pride should never hinge on the celebratory activities, but solely on celebrating the month itself and the milestone achievements held within.
 Much akin to our current climate, Belize celebrates this September with the following national theme, thanks to Martinez, a thirteen-year-old second form student of Sacred Heart College in San Ignacio:

 Overcoming adversity.
 Creating opportunity.
 Belizeans: Unite for prosperity.

 After all, there are still ways to add a little spark for a September to remember.